 freezer to set up, or finish mixing by hand.

 Remove the bowl from the mixer stand and fold in the vanilla extract, nuts and/or optional add-ins of your choice.

 Using two large spoons (using 1 spoon to push the candy off the other spoon), drop

 spoonfuls of the divinity mixture into mounds onto the waxed paper.
 Allow to

-rest undisturbed for two hours, or until the mounds are at room temperature.
-Carefully
+rest undisturbed for 2 hours, or until the mounds are at room temperature.

 peel from the waxed paper and store on layers of waxed paper in an airtight

 container for up to two weeks.
 Divinity also freezes exceptionally well for longer storage.